 22.3.2 engage in any transaction that evades or avoids, or has the purpose of evading or avoiding, or breaches or attempts to breach, directly or indirectly, any Sanctions applicable to it; or

-22.3.3 trade directly or indirectly with any person or entity incorporated or located in, or where there are grounds to believe that the Goods may be re-exported to, a Restricted Party, including but not limited to Iran, Syria or Sudan or any other country as may be specified by the Company from time to time.
+22.3.3 trade directly or indirectly with any person or entity incorporated or located in, or where there are grounds to believe that the Goods may be re-exported to, Iran, Syria or Sudan or any other country as may be specified by the Company from time to time.

 22.4 Breach of this clause 22 by the Supplier shall be deemed a material breach of the Contract incapable of remedy which shall entitle the Company to terminate the Contract with immediate effect in accordance with clause 13.1.2, provided always that such termination shall not prejudice or affect any right of action or remedy which shall have accrued or shall accrue thereafter to the Company.